Updated for the 2026 Immigration Rules

 Your data stays in your browser.
 Every ILR calculator UK tool on this site runs entirely client-side.
 We do not store your dates, visa history or travel records on any server.
 There is no sign-up wall, no email gate and no charge — just instant answers.

-Need certainty on your ILR eligibility?
+Want certainty on your ILR eligibility?

 ILR Calculator UK — Frequently Asked Questions